ex4722/ctf-writeups/battelle/holy_grail/README.md

 }
 ```

 With the address of the vuln function we just need to find a function that calls it.
-Luckily Binary Ninja has a callee functin so we can just climb those until we hit main.
+Luckily Binary Ninja has a callee function so we can just climb those until we hit main.

 ```python
 func_list = []